 Figure 7 - The left shows the poloxamer solution below the sol-gel transition temperature; at this temperature the poloxamer 407 hydrodissection fluid could be injected into the peritoneal cavity.
 At this point the solution would be brought to body temperature, 37°C, and gelled between the target ablation site and adjacent tissue.
 This figure accurately portrays the phase change seen at the sol-gel transition temperature.
-Image adapted from [15].
+Image adapted from [16].

-Once gelled, a temperature is eventually reached where the poloxamer begins to precipitate out of solution [15].
+Once gelled, a temperature is eventually reached where the poloxamer begins to precipitate out of solution [16].
 This temperature is called the gel melting temperature.
 This is expected to slightly affect the efficacy of the design; however, only the edge nearest the ablated tissue would be affected by extreme temperatures.
-It is expected that the tissue furthest from the ablation site (tissue to be protected) would still be adequately protected by the poloxamer gel.
+The effects of this could be quantified using a tissue phantom to determine effectiveness as a thermal barrier.
+However, it is expected that the tissue furthest from the ablation site (tissue to be protected) would still be adequately protected by the poloxamer gel.
 In vivo imaging to determine the extent of gelation and tissue displacement during an ablation procedure would verify this.
 If the gel were to break down during an ablation procedure, a solution similar to D5W (currently used) would result, and the same extent of protection currently available to patients would be provided.